 Find take-back sites near you:

-That total tonnage of unused drugs disposed of suggests an increased commitment to getting these unnecessary drugs out of circulation.
-It also hints, however, at the huge amount of drugs sitting idle in homes, posing potential problems.
+These events regularly collect hundreds of tons of unused drugs – all dropped off in one day.
+That total tonnage shows there’s an increased commitment to getting these drugs out of circulation.
+However, it also suggests there’s a huge number of drugs sitting idle in homes.
+These medications pose potential problems.

 “People need to realize that prescription medications are not safe to be just laying around,” said Jesse Breidenbach, Sanford Health system executive director of pharmacy.
 “That’s particularly true with the opioid issues that we see across the country.”